bbauska/Coursera-Bootstrap/readme.md

 <!-- {width="5.0in" height="1.8327996500437445in"} -->

-With all the discussion about the Bootstrap Grid System and how the Bootstrap Grid supports various ways of laying out content, we\'re going to now, move on to our next set of exercises.
+With all the discussion about the Bootstrap Grid System and how the Bootstrap Grid supports various ways of laying out content, we&apos;re going to now, move on to our next set of exercises.

-We\'re going to apply the Bootstrap grid to our index.html page in order to do the layout of the content inside or index.html page.
+We&apos;re going to apply the Bootstrap grid to our index.html page in order to do the layout of the content inside or index.html page.

 We will also use some custom CSS classes.